-When you go to a website, it can try to use those vulnerabilities to infect your PC with malware.
+When you go to a website, it can try to use vulnerabilities in your web browser to infect your PC with malware.
 The website might be malicious or it could be a legitimate website that has been compromised or hacked.

 Some types of malware can download other threats to your PC.
 Once these threats are installed on your PC they will continue to download more threats.

-The best protection from malware and potentially unwanted software is an up-to-date, real-time security product, such as Microsoft Defender Antivirus for Windows 10 and Windows 8.1.
+The best protection from malware and potentially unwanted software is an up-to-date, real-time security product, such as Microsoft Defender Antivirus.